renekreijveld/macOS_PHP_local_development/install.md

 After installation quit the default terminal and consider adding the iTerm2 icon to your dock.

-Start iTerm2 and let's configure it.
+Start iTerm2 and configure it.

 - In the menu bar choose iTerm2 > Settings.
 - General > Closing: check Quit when all windows are closed.